oskar-anderson/CosmosOdyssey/README.md

     * Domain.App - Contains the actual models database schema is based on.
 These objects can be inserted to the database.
     * Domain.Base - Implementations of `Contracts.Domain`
 * Mapper - All manual data mapping between layers
-* WebApp - The actual visible app.
-ASP.NET MVC frontend logic controllers
+* WebApp - ASP.NET MVC frontend logic controllers.
+The actual visible app.
 * WebDTO - Additional models